JFB: Jacobian-Free Backpropagation for Implicit Networks: Implicit Network Formulation

-Implementation considerations for (\ref{eq: T-composition-R-Q}) are discussed below.
-Below we also introduce assumptions on $T_\Theta$ that yield sufficient conditions to use the simple procedure in Algorithm \ref{alg: FPN_Abstract} to approximate $\sM_\Theta(d)$.
-In this algorithm, the latent variable initialization $\tilde{u}$ can be anything (\eg the zero vector) since convergence is established independently of this choice.
+Implementation considerations for $T_\Theta$ are discussed below.
+We also introduce assumptions on $T_\Theta$ that yield sufficient conditions to use the simple procedure in Algorithm \ref{alg: FPN_Abstract} to approximate $\sN_\Theta(d)$.
+In this algorithm, the latent variable initialization $\hat{u}$ can be any fixed quantity (\eg the zero vector).
 The inequality in Step 3 gives a fixed point residual condition that measures convergence.
 Step 4 implements a fixed point update.
-The estimate of the inference $\sM_\Theta(d)$ is computed by applying $S_\Theta$ to the latent variable $u$ in Step 5.
-In summary, Algorithm~\ref{alg: FPN_Abstract} describes the implicit network (blue path) in Figure~\ref{fig: explicit-implicit-comparison}.
+The estimate of the inference $\sN_\Theta(d)$ is computed by applying $S_\Theta$ to the latent variable $u^k$ in Step 6.
+The blue path in Figure \ref{fig: explicit-implicit-comparison} visually summarizes Algorithm~\ref{alg: FPN_Abstract}.